Rugby: England win bruising Six Nations encounter over Ireland

 France clung on to snatch their 27-23 win in Cardiff yesterday.
 After stunning England in Paris in their opening match, Fabien Galthié's men face Scotland away and Ireland at home but, for now, they control pole position in the quest for both the Championship and Grand Slam.

-Here at Twickenham, the unbeaten start to Andy Farrell's Irish era was blown away in their deflating 24-12 defeat – the final scoreline not reflective of the one-sided nature of the spectacle.
+Here at Twickenham, the unbeaten start to Andy Farrell's Irish era was blown away in their deflating 24-12 defeat – the final scoreline not reflective of the one-sided nature of the spectacle, as England coach Eddie Jones succinctly summarised.

+"At half time it was a cricket score and we could have declared," Jones said of England's 17-0 lead at the break.
+"We took another step up today, and we'll take another step up against Wales."

-Following wins over Scotland and Wales, this performance evoked shades of 2019's malaise with Ireland beaten up physically and bereft of attacking ideas.
+Following wins over Scotland and Wales, this performance evoked shades Ireland's 2019 malaise as they were beaten up physically and bereft of attacking ideas.

-On this evidence, it seems England still have Ireland's number, having now won their last three meetings with ease.
+On this evidence England still have Ireland's number, having now won their last three meetings with ease.

 Nowhere were Ireland's pressing concerns encapsulated more than their vastly experienced halves pairing.
 Jonathan Sexton and Conor Murray were, both, horribly off their game.